 Step 3: Use the Three Little Pigs Craft Template

-- Print the craft template(s) which you can find HERE.
+- Print the craft template(s).

 - Use the printable craft template to cut out all of the pieces out for your three little pigs craft.
 (The hats and accessories are optional.)